Morozina/WorldOfPAYBACK/README.md

 - The app will show a loader while data is being loaded.
 - The app will display the total sum of transactions at the bottom of the screen.

+## Localization
+App is localized on 4 langages:
+- English
+- Polish
+- Russian
+- Ukrainan

 ## Architecture
 The app uses clean architecture uncle Bob, with presentation layer ( MVVM + R ).